tararelan/ELEC4840-Final-Project-2024/README.md

 - There are two labels:
   - Melanoma (malignant)
   - Benign
+- We trained the ResNet50 model on this dataset for 20 epochs, with an SGD optimiser that has a learning rate of 0.01, and a binary CE loss.
+- We also applied the ensemble model on the entire 2016 dataset.

 2017
 - The 2017 ISIC dataset ([accessed here][2]) has 2000 training images, 150 validation images, and 600 testing images.
 There are two labels: